ShravyaB-21/Cryptology_2026_HW.txt/README.md

 | Netflix               | Availability                 | Load balancing, CDN    | Content delivery network      | Ensures reliable performance under high traffic  |
 | Instagram             | Authentication               | Password + OTP         | OAut HTTPS                    | Verifies the identity before granting the account access|
 | Uber/Ola              | Authentication               | OTP                    | SMS OTP/ HTTPS                | Verifies the driver and rider identity befor the trip |

+2. For any five real-world applications, investigate the security controls used to protect users and data.
+Classify the controls based on whether they provide Confidentiality, Integrity, or Availability, and determine how these controls help in preventing, detecting, and recovering from security attacks.
+Mention the mechanisms and protocols involved.